andrewsohrabi/web-sprint-challenge-advanced-state-management/README.md

   * [ ] Add in a reducer case to accomidate the start of a smurf fetch.
   * [ ] Add in a reducer case to accomidate the successful smurf api fetch.
   * [ ] Add in a reducer cases to accomidate the failed smurf api fetch.
-  * [ ] Add in a reducer case to accomidate adding a smurf (including the name, nickname, position, summary and an internally generated id) into your smurf list.
+  * [ ] Add in a reducer case to accomodate adding a smurf (including the name, nickname, position, summary and an internally generated id) into your smurf list.
   * [ ] Add in a reducer case that adds in a value to the error message.

 #### index.js